weimingtom/game_dino_sdl/README.md

 * Init is demo mode, press space keyboard to enter game mode

 ## TODO
+* Port to SDL2, and port to linux game handheld hardware.
 * TileGrid::set_flip_x not implemented
 * Embed bmp data into code